 - Glenohumeral Joint: this is the shoulder joint and, like most of the other joints we've discussed in this course, it is a synovial joint with surrounding fibrocartilage.

 There are two sets of muscles surrounding the shoulder joint.
 The first set attaches the scapula to the trunk, humerus, and vertebral column, and includes the trapezius, deltoid, levator scapulae, rhomboid major, and rhomboid minor.
 The second set is composed of posterior scapular muscles, including supraspinatus, infraspinatus, teres major, teres minor, and the long head of triceps brachii.

 - Trapezius: runs from the cranium, nuchal ligament, and C7-T12 to insert onto the scapular spine, acromion process, and lateral 1/3 of the clavicle.
-Receives motor innervation from the accessory nerve (CN XI).
+Receives motor innervation from the spinal accessory nerve (CN XI).
 Elevates the scapula and rotates it during AB-duction of arm above horizontal; also retracts and depresses the scapula.